Kiyamou/VapourSynth-JincResize/README.md

 JincResize works by Jinc (EWA Lanczos) algorithms.

-Modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added the 8bit support.
+Modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added 8 bit and 32 bit support.

 I'm a beginner for C++.
 The plugin needs improvement.
 I will try to modify in the future.